Adamm00/IPSet_ASUS/README.md

 #### Logging & Statistics

 - `firewall settings logmode enable|disable` - Enable or disable logging of Skynet blocks.
-Statistics depend on this data.
+Disabling logging hides traffic statistics and pauses scheduled chart generation without removing the WebUI or changing protection.
+Enabling logging restores the statistics schedule.
 - `firewall settings loginvalid enable|disable` - Enable or disable logging of new invalid-state packets handled by the router's drop chain.
 - `firewall settings logsize 10` - Set the block-log limit in MB.
 The minimum value is 10MB.
 - `firewall settings extendedstats enable|disable` - Add associated domain names to statistics when dnsmasq logs are available.
-- `firewall settings syslog /path/to/syslog|default` - Set the active syslog path or restore `/tmp/syslog.log`.
-- `firewall settings syslog1 /path/to/syslog-1|default` - Set the rotated syslog path or restore `/tmp/syslog.log-1`.
 - `firewall settings lookupcountry enable|disable` - Enable or disable online country lookups for statistics.
+- `firewall settings syslog auto` - Follow the running logger automatically.
+Uses Scribe's installed Skynet destination while syslog-ng runs, otherwise the system logger's `-O` output or `/tmp/syslog.log`.
+Symlinks are resolved and the rotated path defaults to the current path plus `-1`.
+- `firewall settings syslog /path/to/syslog [/path/to/rotated-log]` - Select Custom mode and set one or both source paths.
+Both paths are validated before either changes.
+- `firewall settings syslog1 /path/to/rotated-log` - Select Custom mode and change only the rotated source path.
+Custom paths remain unchanged across startup and logger detection.

+Log sources can also be selected under WebUI Statistics.
+Configurations without a saved log-source mode default to Automatic, including those with existing custom paths.
+Select Custom to pin specific paths; an explicitly saved Custom mode is preserved.
+Skynet does not install, remove or reconfigure Scribe's filters.
+Install or reconfigure Scribe through its own installer; its existing Skynet CLI callback remains supported.

 #### Integration & Advanced